Harry Slochower: Early life and education

-Slochower was born Hersch Zloczower in Bukowina, formerly part of Austria-Hungary and now divided between Romania and Ukraine.
-He arrived in the United States on the SS Frankfurt in October 1913, joining his parents who had arrived in February 1911.
-Slochower grew up in the Bronx and studied philosophy and German at the City College of New York, graduating in 1923.
-He also studied at the universities of Berlin, Munich and Heidelberg, before receiving his PhD from Columbia for a book on Richard Dehmel.
-Slochower was made a Guggenheim Fellow in 1929 for his study on the "infiltration of Schopenhauer's pessimism into German literature".
+Slochower was born Hersch Zloczower in Bukowina, then part of Austria-Hungary and now divided between Romania and Ukraine.
+He arrived in the United States on the SS Frankfurt in October 1913, joining his parents, who had arrived in February 1911.

+He grew up in the Bronx and studied philosophy and German at the City College of New York, graduating in 1923.
+He also studied at the universities of Berlin, Munich, and Heidelberg, and received his doctorate from Columbia University for a study of Richard Dehmel.
+In 1929, he received a Guggenheim Fellowship for a study of the "infiltration of Schopenhauer's pessimism into German literature".

-Career
+Academic and psychoanalytic career

-From 1924, Slochower taught German and English, for immigrants, at various schools in New York.
-From 1928 to 1952, he taught German literature, comparative literature and philosophy at Brooklyn College in New York.
+From 1924, Slochower taught German and English to immigrants at several schools in New York.
+From 1928 to 1952, he taught German literature, comparative literature, and philosophy at Brooklyn College.